moomoolive/pomdoro_timer/README.md

 A pomodoro timer web app, with a simple and intuitive graphical UI.

-Built with Vuejs, Bootstrap, and fontawesome.
+Built with Vuejs and fontawesome.